Mike Goldman: Radio & Podcasts

 Goldman's first job in radio was for 2SM in Sydney working in the office and helping a blind DJ by putting Braille titles on the CDs and operating the CD player for the overnight shift.
 When that DJ didn't show up, Goldman was put in charge of the shift instead.

 From 1994 until 1998 he hosted the Triple M night show The Rubber Room.

 Goldman hosted the summer breakfast radio show on 2Day FM in 2007-08 with Brian McFadden and Ricki-Lee Coulter.

 Until January 2010 Goldman was the breakfast host for the Sydney Digital dance radio Gorilla on weekday evenings.
 He also hosted the drive program for Campbelltown station C91.3.

 Mike currently hosts a podcast called On The Mike where he interviews a range of different personalities.

+Personal life

+Goldman began dating actress and comedian Bianca Zouppas in 2016 after meeting in an acting class; the couple married in 2019.
+Their first child, a son, was born via in-vitro fertilization in 2024.
+Prior to Jagger's birth, Zouppas had documented various complications surrounding the couple's efforts to conceive a child, including Zouppas suffering from severe endometriosis and Goldman's low sperm count, through her podcast series IVF - What Your Mumma Went Through.